Strategy11/formidable-forms/readme.txt

 See all <a href="https://zapier.com/apps/formidable/integrations">Formidable Zapier Integrations</a>.

 == Changelog ==
+= 4.11.01 =
+* New: Added a new frm_duplicate_check_val filter for customizing the duplicate entry check.
+This can be used to remove IP to help prevent duplicate entries for longer periods of time when using frm_time_to_check_duplicates filter.
+For an example see https://formidableforms.com/knowledgebase/frm_duplicate_check_val/.
+* New: Added visibility option to the Name field.
+* Fix: The honeypot setting would still appear as on after it was turned off.

 = 4.11 =
 * New: Added a quick and easy Name field with options for First, Middle, and Last names.
 * New: Added a more powerful spam protection using JavaScript.
 This can be turned on in the settings for each form.